joshwand/aliexpress-real-price-userscript/README.md

 - **Clear Cache**: Reset the price data cache
 - **Disable Cache**: Turn off caching for real-time price fetching
+- **Move Status Window**: You can drag the status window in case it's in the way.
+## Troubleshooting

+If you exceed the API rate limit, you may find the prices are not updating.
+You can open any product page, and Aliexpress will give you a CAPTCHA to solve.
+Once you do this, the script will continue working (you may need to refresh the page).
+You may need to do this periodically depending on your usage.

 ## How It Works